Ember-Circle-Coin/Ember-Circle-Coin/README.md

+# Veil of Echoes Project

+## Hi there 👋

+### Introduction
-# Veil of Echoes Project ## Hi there 👋 ### Introduction Welcome to the Veil of Echoes a groundbreaking revonolutionary multi-sensory langauge system!
+Welcome to the Veil of Echoes, a groundbreaking revolutionary multi-sensory language system!
 This project integrates colors, tones, and numerical values to create a unique and intuitive communication code.
 Designed for both practicality and creativity, the system leverages multisensory elements for richer and more engaging communication.

 ### Project Overview
 - 🔭 **Purpose**: Develop a comprehensive, multisensory language system.